HaxePunk/FlashDevelop/readme.txt

 HaxePunk project template for FlashDevelop.

 Installation:
-DragDrop HPXTemplate.fdz to FlashDevelop - will install for current user, OR copy $(BaseDir) contents to your FlashDevelop installation folder(install for all users).
+DragDrop HXPTemplate.fdz to FlashDevelop - will install for current user, OR copy $(BaseDir) contents to your FlashDevelop installation folder(install for all users).

 Update: